lezhang7/lezhang7.github.io/_pages/about.md

 News and Updates
 ======
-- One [paper](https://arxiv.org/abs/2306.08832) has been selected as CVPR 2023 O-DRUM workshop highlight!
+- One [paper](https://arxiv.org/abs/2306.08832) on fine-grained understanding has been selected as CVPR 2023 [O-DRUM workshop](https://asu-apg.github.io/odrum/) highlight!
 - Start graduate study at Mila!
 - Interned at Shanghai AI Lab from 2022/02-2022/09
 - Two paper got accepted at NAACL 2022!